theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-define.md

 ![DeltaQ2](/img/content/DeltaQ2.png){:class="img-responsive"}
 2. Navigate to **Logical Destination** and click ![magnifying-glass](/img/content/icons/magnifying-glass.png) (2) to look up a logical RFC target system.
 For more information, see [DeltaQ Customizing](./deltaq-customizing).
 3. Click **Customizing Check** (3) to validate the DeltaQ Customizing on the SAP system.
-Make sure that all checks are green.
+Make sure that all check marks are green.
 For more information, see [DeltaQ Customizing](./deltaq-customizing).<br>
 ![customizing-check-successfull](/img/content/customizing-check-successfull.png){:class="img-responsive"}
 4. Select an [Update Mode](#update-mode), e.g., to initialize delta extractions.
-5. Select the items you want to add to the output.<br>
+5. Select the items to add to the output.<br>
 ![DeltaQ-output](/img/content/DeltaQ-output.png){:class="img-responsive"}
 6. Optional: click the **[Edit]** option next to an item to add [filters](./datasource-parameters).
 7. Click **[Run]** to testrun the extraction and validate your settings.
 8. Click **[Activate]** to activate the extraction in SAP.
-After successful activation, a corresponding status message opens:<br>
+After a successful activation, a corresponding status message opens:<br>
 ![Deltaq-System-Parameters-Info](/img/content/Deltaq-System-Parameters-Info.png){:class="img-responsive"}

 {: .box-note }